Law of Guernsey: Orders in Council

 The deliberative assembly of the States of Guernsey (États de Guernesey) is called the States of Deliberation (États de Délibération).
 The Bailiff or Deputy Bailiff preside in the assembly.

 After a draft law has been made public, the members of the States discuss the proposed Projet de Loi, which is the equivalent of a UK Bill or a French projet de loi, and a Law is the equivalent of a UK Act of Parliament or a French loi.
-A draft Law passed by the States can have no legal effect until formally approved by Her Majesty in Council and promulgated by means of an Order in Council.
+A draft Law passed by the States can have no legal effect until formally approved by His Majesty in Council and promulgated by means of an Order in Council.
 Laws are given the Royal Sanction at regular meetings of the Privy Council in London, after which they are returned to the Islands for formal registration at the Royal Court.
 Sanction can be delayed for years, or refused, however rules have developed over the centuries to avoid a constitutional crisis.

-There is a proposal that the Lieutenant Governor of Guernsey should be granted the power of Royal Assent to enable laws to be granted approval within six weeks if no objection was raised rather than refer every law to London.
+There is a proposal, which was approved, with amendments, by Order In Council on 21 February 2024 and goes into effect on 29 February 2024, that the Lieutenant Governor of Guernsey should be granted the power of Royal Assent to enable laws to be granted approval within six weeks if no objection was raised rather than refer every law to London.
 "At present there is a situation where Channel Island law-making depends, ultimately, on the UK government of the day, unelected by the islands."

 Ordinances

 The States also make delegated legislation known as Ordinances (Ordonnances) and Orders (Ordres) which do not require the Royal Assent.
 Commencement orders are usually in the form of Ordinances.
-Since 1948 Ordinances no longer have a one-year time limit, they are permanent.
+Since 1948, Ordinances no longer have a one-year time limit, they are permanent.